 The cost of solar batteries depends on the type of battery and brand.
 Lead-acid batteries cost between $5,000 to $15,000.
 Lithium-ion batteries cost an average of $7,000 to $30,000, including installation.
 The cost of flow batteries and lead cadmium batteries may vary, though some experts believe that the cost of flow batteries will continue to decrease.

 How to Calculate How Many Solar Batteries You Will Need?

 Several factors go into determining how many batteries you will need.

 - Determine your daily energy needs.
-You can either ue a calculator to add up your energy use by appliance, or get the monthly kilowatt-hour output off your utility bill.
+You can use a calculator to add up your energy use by appliance or get the monthly kilowatt-hour output off your utility bill.
 Divide this amount by 30 for your daily usage.
-Divide this number by 1,000 and you have your watt-hours.
+Divide this number by 1,000, and you have your watt-hours.

-- Temperatures effect batteries, so determine your high and low temperatures.
+- Temperatures affect batteries, so determine your high and low temperatures.

 Solar Battery Criteria